 Is spelt good for making sourdough?

-Yes.
-It adds a wonderful flavor and it produces a moister loaf.
-It also acts really similarly to all-purpose flour.
+Yes, spelt adds a wonderful flavor, and it produces a moist loaf.
+It also acts really similarly to all-purpose flour, making it pretty easy to handle while still giving the loaf structure.

 What does spelt sourdough mean?

-It is sourdough bread made with spelt flour.
+Spelt sourdough is sourdough bread that uses some combination of spelt flour.

 Can I use spelt flour in my sourdough starter?